cvmfs/doc-cvmfs/cpt-repository-gateway.rst

 Repository gateway configuration
 ================================

-The ``cvmfs-gateway`` application needs to run on the gateway machine.
-The application is currently packaged for CentOS 7, SLC 6, and Ubuntu 16.04 and 18.04.
+Install the ``cvmfs-gateway`` package on the gateway machine.
+Packages for various platforms are available for download `here <https://cernvm.cern.ch/fs/#download>`_.

-When the CernVM-FS client and server packages are also installed, it's possible to use the gateway machine as a "master" publisher, reserved for performing some initial repository transformations, before a separate publisher machine is set up.
-To avoid any possible repository corruption, the gateway application should always be stopped before opening a repository transaction on the gateway machine.
+When the CernVM-FS client and server packages are also installed and set up as a stratum 0, it's possible to use the gateway machine as a "master" publisher (for example to perform some initialization operations on a repository, before a separate publisher machine is set up).
+To avoid any possible repository corruption, the gateway application should always be stopped before starting a local repository transaction on the gateway machine.

 With the gateway application installed, create the repository which will be